Where to Stay in Istanbul First Time: Best Areas

 Stay in Sultanahmet if you are first-timers; you want to stay within walking distance to prime attractions; you want to stay in a hotel with the best views of the mosques; you want the laidback vibe and not worry about the nightlife.

-Best places to Stay in Istanbul Sultanahmet:
+Best places to Stay in Istanbul Sultanahmet for first-timers:

 best area to Stay in Istanbul: Taksim